 - Vaginal inclusion cysts are the most common.
-These may form as a result of injury to the vaginal walls during birth process or after surgery.
+These may form due to injury to the vaginal walls during birth process or after surgery.

-- Pieces of endometriosis may appear as small cysts in the vagina.
+- Endometriosis may appear as small cysts in the vagina.
+This is uncommon.

 - Benign tumors of the vagina are uncommon.
 They are most often composed of cysts.

 - Cystoceles and rectoceles are bulges in the vaginal wall from the underlying bladder or rectum.
 This happens when the muscles surrounding the vagina become weak, most commonly due to childbirth.
 These are not really cysts, but can look and feel like cystic masses in the vagina.

 Most vaginal cysts usually do not cause symptoms.
 In some cases, a soft lump can be felt in the vaginal wall or protruding from the vagina.
 Cysts range in size from the size of a pea to that of an orange.

 However, Bartholin cysts can become infected, swollen and painful.